joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 });
 ```

-2. Update the above to pass in the courses.
+4. Update the above section to pass in the courses.
 You'll need to use a SQL query to get the courses.
 You can use the following query as a starting point: `const courses = await connection.query('SELECT * FROM Course');`.

 Now we have the courses in the view, we need to display them in the form.
 To do this we need to construct a loop to iterate over the courses array.
 For each course, we need to create an option tag.
 For example, we could use the following code: